 - AhaSlides is a free tool for brainstorming with others.
 If you’re working on a team essay, you can ask everyone to write down their ideas for the topic and then vote on whichever is their favourite.

 - Miro is a wonderful tool for visualising pretty much anything with a lot of moving parts.
 It gives you an infinite board and every arrow shape under the sun to construct and align the parts of your essay.

 Final Say on Brainstorm for Essays

-Honestly, the scariest moment of writing an essay is before you start but to brainstorm for essays before can really make the process of writing an essay less scary.
+Honestly, the scariest moment of writing an essay is before you start but brainstorming for essays before can really make the process of writing an essay less scary.
 It’s a process that helps you burst through one of the toughest parts of essay and writing and gets your creative juices flowing for the content ahead.